elixirlabs/imgout/README.md

 ### On Heroku Free Dyno

-Data collected with `metrex` package for 60 seconds visualization on 0-100 active clients using loader.io
+Data collected with deprecated `metrex` package for 60 seconds visualization on 0-100 active clients using loader.io

 ```js
 {